The Sleepless City – Book 1.

 “Hello, Ben.”
 Simon took a couple of steps toward the door, half turning his back on the other occupants of the room.

-“I rang to apologise,” Ben said, his words tumbling out over each other.
+“I rang to apologize,” Ben said, his words tumbling out over each other.

-“Apologise?”
+“Apologize?”
 Simon frowned.
 “Why?”
-If anyone should be apologising for the way in which their conversation had ended, it should be him.
+If anyone should be apologizing for the way in which their conversation had ended, it should be him.

 “I obviously upset you, and I’m sorry.”

-“Yeah, sure, that would be great.”
-Ben answered Simon very quickly.
+“Yeah, sure, that would be great,” Ben answered very quickly.
 “When and where?
-I’m working a long shift tomorrow so that won’t work but I don’t start until eleven on Thursday.”
+I’m working a long shift tomorrow, so that won’t work, but I don’t start until eleven on Thursday.”

 After mentally consulting his calendar, Simon nodded.
 “That would be fine.
 I don’t have lectures on Thursday mornings.
-Do you know Hunter’s on West 13th Street?
-We could meet at there at nine.”
+Do you know Hunter’s on West Thirteenth Street?
+We could meet there at nine.”